Overview

 Participants noted the emotional challenge of learning about slavery and racial violence, with some struggling to stay engaged and others seeking supportive spaces to process these feelings.

 Further research and reflection showed me that 'Distrust in Media' was a recurring concern.
 Interviewees expressed skepticism about the accuracy and framing of Black history in mainstream sources.
-This distrust wasn't just a pain point—it was a barrier to engaging with Black history at all.
+This distrust wasn't just a pain point.
+It was a barrier to engaging with Black history at all.
 Shifting the focus to this theme allowed me to hone in on solving a more urgent and specific problem: how to equip young adults with trustworthy, accessible knowledge about Black history.

 In retrospect, this pivot was essential.
 It not only grounded the project in a more actionable problem but also aligned with my personal motivation to address gaps in Black history education.
 By narrowing the scope, I could develop a solution that felt both impactful and achievable within the given timeframe.

 Further research and reflection showed me that 'Distrust in Media' was a recurring concern.
 Interviewees expressed skepticism about the accuracy and framing of Black history in mainstream sources.
-This distrust wasn't just a pain point—it was a barrier to engaging with Black history at all.
+This distrust wasn't just a pain point.
+It was a barrier to engaging with Black history at all.
 Shifting the focus to this theme allowed me to hone in on solving a more urgent and specific problem: how to equip young adults with trustworthy, accessible knowledge about Black history.

 In retrospect, this pivot was essential.
 It not only grounded the project in a more actionable problem but also aligned with my personal motivation to address gaps in Black history education.
 By narrowing the scope, I could develop a solution that felt both impactful and achievable within the given timeframe.